mike99mac/minimy-mike99mac/README.md

 To connect all the computer hardware, perform the following steps:

 - Plug the micro-SD card into the back of the RasPi.
-- You can access the Internet using either Wi-Fi or with an Ethernet patch cord with an RJ-45.
-If you have a hard wire, plug it in.
+- You can access the Internet using either Wi-Fi or with an Ethernet patch cord.
+If you have wired ethernet, plug it in to the RJ-45 on the RasPi.
 - Connect the mouse and keyboard to the USB connections on the RasPi.
 - Connect the monitor to the RasPi with an appropriate HDMI cable.
 If your Raspberry Pi has two micro HDMI ports, use the left one.
 - Now that all the other hardware is connected, plug the 5v power supply with a USB-C end into the RasPi 4.
 If you have an inline switch has a red LED below the on/off button.